Signing a lease

 Credit check

-To do so, the lessor must get the future lessee’s consent.
+To do so, the lessor must get the prospective lessee’s consent.
 Once consent is given, the check may be done using a minimum of personal information.
 Generally, personal information agents can very efficiently find a personal file in their data banks using only the full name, address and date of birth.

 Student or new arrival?

 People such as students or newcomers to Québec, who do not have any prior history as lessees or any credit history, still need to provide evidence of good payment habits.
-In such cases, it is up to the parties involved to determine what legally permissible documents or means will allow the lessor to assess the future lessee’s ability to pay, in accordance with current legislation.
+In such cases, it is up to the parties involved to determine what legally permissible documents or means will allow the lessor to assess the prospective lessee’s ability to pay, in accordance with current legislation.

 Depending on the circumstances, the Commission may provide the required information to the parties, investigate, or recommend or order the appropriate measures to protect personal information.
 Note that the Commission does not have the power to order someone to pay damages.
 It primarily acts to encourage the adoption of practices that better reflect the spirit and letter of the law.